 In this section of the tutorial, I hope to shed some more wisdom to speed up the process just a bit more.
-For simplicity, I'm going to be utilizing the letter "O" or a circle shape to demonstrate a lot of these tricks.
-Even though it's a simple shape, the methodology and practice behind the tip can be used for every single letter.
+For simplicity, I'm going to be using the letter "O" or a circle shape to demonstrate a lot of these tricks.
+Even though it's a simple shape, the methodology and practice can be used for every single letter.

 In the bottom gif example, this shows exactly what I mean by altering one side without disturbing another.
 Now, this "A" construction definitely isn't correct by any means.
 It's just a perfect way to display what the crossover technique can accomplish.

 The Ellipse Tool and Rectangle Tool within Illustrator can become your best friends if you just think about what shapes are composing each letterform.
 For example, the letter "O" has two ellipses: one for the width and another ellipse on the inside to form the weight.
 So, if you just create two ellipses stacked on top of each other, you can form the letter "O" within seconds.

 Additionally, if you wanted to continue and create another letter such as an "H", you can use the Rectangle Tool.
 Each stem and the crossbar of the below "H" was formed with three separate rectangles.
 You can later expand and merge them if you'd like one complete shape.

 Hopefully the sped-up gif process below shows exactly what I mean.
 I'm just using simple shapes to form these letters.

 In the below example, I used the Width Tool in Illustrator.
 It definitely can come in handy at times.
 With this tool, you're essentially plotting where you want your width to be distributed.
 In this example, I wanted the left and right sides of the stroke to be .525 in, while the top and bottom remained .125in.
 This distributed the weight evenly and formed a nice high, contrasted letter "O".